 - Ensuring collected items are used to their maximum potential, and are appropriately recycled.

-RE:FORM collaborates with a variety stakeholders, including: community service organizations, retailers, recyclers, startups working on circular economy, educational institutions, local & global companies, media, and most importantly, consumers, to drive change towards conscious fashion.
+RE:FORM aims to collaborate with various stakeholders, including: community service organizations, retailers, recyclers, circular economy startups, educational institutions, companies, media, and most importantly, consumers, to drive change towards conscious fashion.

 The need to reduce textile waste is absolutely urgent.
 Reusing, and recycling of used textiles are both alternatives to the production of new clothes and have immediate positive environmental impact.
 However, neither can replace the change that needs to come from within us i.e., Reform, and reduce our environmental footprint.